xi/apca-introduction/README.md

   usually work with the absolute value though.
 - WCAG 2.x defines three thresholds: 3:1, 4.5:1, and 7:1.
 These roughly
   correspond to 45, 60, and 75 in APCA.
+- APCA does not use these fixed thresholds though.
+Instead, the actual thresholds depend on other factors such as font size and weight.
 - Compared to WCAG 2.x, APCA reports drastically lower contrast for darker colors.
 It also reports slightly higher contrast for lighter colors.
 - With WCAG 2.x, 27% of all color combinations have a contrast of at least 3,